-The total number of points indicated in Part VII is used to determine the level of significance given to farmland involvement as stated below:
+The total number of points indicated in Part VII is used to determine the site assessment given to farmland involved as stated below:

-- 1. Corridors receiving a total score of less than 160 points need not be given further protection consideration and no additional corridors need to be evaluated. - 2.
-Corridors receiving a total score of 160 points or more require stronger consideration for protection of farmland and additional coordinations with NRCS.
-Return the form to NRCS which will make a determination of adverse impact for the project.
+1. Corridors receiving a total score of less than 160 points need not be given further consideration, and no additional corridors need to be evaluated.

+Corridors receiving a total score of 160 points or more require stronger consideration for protection of farmland and additional coordination with NRCS.
+Return the form to NRCS, who will make a determination of adverse impact for the project.
 The NRCS response will include a recommendation of ways to minimize the adverse impact.